FraidoonOmarzai/hate-speech-end-to-end-project/README.md

     ```bash
     aws configure
     ```
-    - follow the above workflow to get the data from the S3 bucket
+    - follow the above workflows to get the data from the S3 bucket